 - A table of the tasks distribution for every actor at each phase;

 - The Common Data Environment (the collaborative platform);

 - The exchange format used.
 Native format or IFC format;

-- The level of detail and information of the model according to the stages of progress of the project;
+- The level of detail (LOD) and level of information (LOI) of the model according to the stages of progress of the project;

 - BIM deliverables: the model.

 What is the added value of a BIM Execution Plan for the project?

 - It helps to better understand the objectives and expectations of the client

 - It also allows you to integrate your BIM objectives into the project